nahid/apify/docs/Apify-Documentation.md

 ## Installation

-To use API Tester, you need to have .NET 8.0 SDK installed on your system.
+To use Apify, you need to have .NET 8.0 SDK installed on your system.

 ```bash
 # Clone the repository